 Liverpool St to Manningtree

-Back into the impressive but not yet heaving station we found the platform for the Anglian Train to Manningtree that was out next connection.
-It was decided by puppy that the platform minutes before the train was potty time and squatted down to have his biggest poo to date.
-My cortisol levels went through he roof but cleaned up, got rid of the poo bag then with seconds to spare we were on the train.
+Back into the impressive but not yet heaving station, we found the platform for the Anglian Train to Manningtree that was out next connection.
+It was decided by the puppy that the platform minutes before the train was potty time and squatted down to have his biggest poo to date.
+My cortisol levels went through the roof but cleaned up, got rid of the poo bag then with seconds to spare we were on the train.

-Not the nicest train in the world but had plenty of seats our main requirement after reading how bust this line gets in rush hour.
-We had an event free journey as puppy likes to curl up for a nap after potty time.
-Unfortunately for him he was woken up and the leaving the train routine was enacted, bags on waiting for the doors to open.
+Not the nicest train in the world but had plenty of seats our main requirement after reading how busy this line gets in rush hour.
+We had an event-free journey as puppy likes to curl up for a nap after potty time.
+Unfortunately for him he was woken up and the leaving the depart train routine was enacted, bags on waiting for the doors to open.

 Manningtree Station had an outside area for smokers and we opted to sit there to wait for the Harwich train.
 We were close so out come the new Trespass hip flask procured for the journey, this included shot glasses so toasted our successful navigation out of London.